sarah-mclaughlin/docs/docs/builder.md

 Our development toolbox, everything you will need is inside the builder.
 <br><br>
 ## Sidebar
-The most important part of navigation is the __Sidebar__ allowing control of what and where to display the toolset needed for your development.
+The most important part of navigation is the __Sidebar__ allowing you control of what and where to display the toolset needed for your development.

 The options available in the Sidebar are the following:
 * [__Component-Tree__](#component-tree)